The Cote d'Ivoire striker and Netherlands playmaker helped Roberto Mancini's men to a comfortable win in Turkey

-Galatasaray kept its Champions League hopes alive with a 3-1 win over Copenhagen on Wednesday.
+Galatasaray kept their Champions League hopes alive with a 3-1 win over Copenhagen on Wednesday.

 First-half goals from Felipe Melo, Wesley Sneijder and Didier Drogba handed Roberto Mancini his first victory in Europe with the Turkish side, despite Claudemir's late strike.

-It keeps Galatasaray within a shout of qualifying from Group B - which is led by Real Madrid and also includes Juventus - while its Danish opponents are rock-bottom with one point from three matches.
+It keeps them in with a shout of qualifying from Group B - which is led by Real Madrid and also includes Juventus - while their Danish opponents are rock-bottom with one point from three matches.

 The strong start clearly fired Mancini's men up as Drogba went close to doubling the tally only minutes later, but after holding off Ragnar Sigurdsson he saw his shot blocked by Wiland.